-Online repurchase intention is important for business owners since it indicates future revenue, profits, and business sustainability (Cuong, 2023).
-E-commerce has a higher cost of acquiring a new buyer than conventional outlets, but returning consumers spend more; therefore, profitability rises quicker if a seller-customer connection is established (Bao, Li, Shen, & Hou, 2016).
+The online repurchase intention is vital for business owners since it indicates future revenue, profits, and business sustainability (Cuong, 2023).
+E-commerce has a higher cost of acquiring a new buyer than conventional outlets, but returning consumers spend more; therefore, profitability rises quickly if a seller-customer connection is established (Bao et al., 2016).
 With repurchase intention, a customer opts to continue with a brand to buy something, ignoring other choices (Trivedi & Yadav, 2018).
-Chiu et al. (2009) defines online repurchase intention as a person's personal likelihood of continuing to buy products from an online seller or retailer in the future endeavors.
+Chiu et al. (2009) define online repurchase intention as a person's likelihood of continuing to buy products from an online seller or retailer in future endeavors.
 Hence, the repurchases or loyalty of customers is crucial for the growth and sustainability of online retailers.
-Thus, scholars and practitioners must prioritize internet consumer post-purchase behavior.
-The procedures and reasons that keep people buying have received little scholarly study (Chen, 2012 Liu & Tang, 2018).
+Thus, scholars and practitioners must prioritize internet consumers' post-purchase behavior.
+The procedures and reasons that keep people from buying have received little scholarly attention (Chen, 2012; Liu & Tang, 2018).

-Nevertheless, Sullivan & Kim (2018) found that online consumer loyalty is tougher and more significant than offline customer loyalty.
-After a customer has initially visited a certain e-marketplace, the e-retailer faces the endeavor of enticing that customer to make a repeat purchase on the same platform (Trivedi & Yadav, 2018).
-In the unstable and opportunistic internet marketplaces, trust is the most important value (Pavlou & Gefen, 2004) and become the primary cause of customer reluctance to engage in online commerce.
-Customers are frequently exposed to the danger of obtaining goods that do not adhere to the order (Hong & Cho, 2011;Kim et al., 2008).
+Nevertheless, Sullivan and Kim (2018) found that online consumer loyalty is more demanding and significant than offline customer loyalty.
+After a customer has visited a certain e-marketplace, the e-retailer wants that customer to make a repeat purchase on the same platform (Trivedi & Yadav, 2018).
+In the unstable and opportunistic internet marketplaces, trust is the most essential value (Pavlou & Gefen, 2004) and become the primary cause of customer reluctance to engage in online commerce.
+Customers are frequently exposed to the danger of obtaining goods that do not adhere to the order (Hong & Cho, 2011; Kim et al., 2008).
 Thus, online purchases might give online buyers a sensation of inadequacy.
-In times of uncertainty, online trust can help mitigate some dangers that online customers may encounter (Ilhamalimy & Ali, 2021).
-Consumers who are unsure of internet sellers tend to avoid making online purchases (Farivar et al., 2017).
+In times of uncertainty, online trust can help mitigate some dangers online customers may encounter (Ilhamalimy & Ali, 2021).
+Consumers who are unsure of internet sellers tend to avoid online purchases (Farivar et al., 2017).
 Therefore, online businesses must adapt their strategy to fulfill customer needs and trust (Lukito & Ikhsan, 2020; Sullivan & Kim, 2018) to build customer loyalty.

-Trust is a major role in buying decisions (Lăzăroiu et al., 2020) and becomes a tool to assess one's relationship with another person who will perform specified transactions in an unpredictable environment (Ba & Pavlou, 2002).
-Trust is an important factor in the e-commerce business because it helps keep things clear by letting buyers personally get rid of online sellers' actions that they don't want to comprehend (Sullivan & Kim, 2018).
-Thus, online trust is essential to electronic transactions because online commerce is unpredictable (Kim & Ahn, 2007; Wang et al., 2022; Wei et al., 2019), and it is regarded as a necessary component of electronic transactions (Ke et al., 2016; Sullivan & Kim, 2018; L. Zhang et al., 2023).
+Trust plays a significant role in buying decisions (Lăzăroiu et al., 2020) and becomes a tool to assess one's relationship with another person who will perform specified transactions in an unpredictable environment (Ba & Pavlou, 2002).
+Trust is an essential factor in the e-commerce business because it helps keep things straightforward by letting buyers personally get rid of online sellers' actions that they do not want to comprehend (Sullivan & Kim, 2018).
+Thus, online trust is essential to electronic transactions because online commerce is unpredictable (Kim & Ahn, 2007; Wang et al., 2022; Wei et al., 2019), and it is regarded as a necessary component of electronic transactions (Ke et al., 2016; Sullivan & Kim, 2018; Zhang et al., 2023).

-Online merchants can employ a variety of trust-building techniques, all of which can be thoroughly investigated using Zucker's (1986) framework for trust production.
-There are three strategies for building trust which is based on traits, procedures, and establishments.
-More precisely, trust-building techniques were selected because they can offer signals to establish a buyer's first confidence in an online vendor in situations when the buyer does not have a positive relationship or reliable information about the supplier (Chang et al., 2013; Chang & Cheung, 2005).
+Online merchants can employ various trust-building techniques, which can be thoroughly investigated using Zucker's (1986) framework for trust building.
+There are three strategies for building trust, which are based on traits, procedures, and establishments.
+More precisely, trust-building techniques were selected because they can offer signals to establish a buyer's first confidence in an online vendor when the buyer does not have a positive relationship or reliable information about the supplier (Chang et al., 2013; Chang & Cheung, 2005).